Compute configuration for Databricks Connect

 All of the serverless compute limitations

 Only Python dependencies that are included as part of serverless compute environment can be used for UDFs.
-See Serverless client images.
+See Serverless environment versions.
 Additional dependencies cannot be installed.

 UDFs with custom modules are not supported.